rachmadvwp/CarSNN/README.md

 * --weight_decay : it is the weight regularization described for the Adam optimizer at the link https://arxiv.org/abs/1711.05101 .
 Default: 0 .
 To change the epoch to run the train you have to change the parameter num_epoch in spiking_model_LIF.py script at row 13

-Example of command to run the code:
+(Updated) Example of command to run the code:
 ```
 CUDA_VISIBLE_DEVICES=0 python3 STBP_dvs_n_car.py --filenet ./net/net_1_4a32c3z2a32c3z2a_100_100_no_ceil.txt --fileresult res_prova_input_100_100_st_1_sl_10_bs_40_15tw_2_ch_trained.txt --batch_size 40 --lr 1e-3 --lr_decay_epoch 20 --lr_decay_value 0.5 --threshold 0.4 --att_window 100 100 0 0 --sample_length 10 --sample_time 1
 ```